Assessment

 Biomechanical Assessment in Glasgow and Edinburgh

 We offer Biomechanical Assessments in our Glasgow and Edinburgh clinics.
 It takes 40 to 60 mins for a fully qualified Orthotist with extensive biomechanical knowledge & experience and who is registered with the Health and Care Professions Council (HCPC).
 The RS Scan force plate platform embedded into our clinical walkway allows us to capture force, pressure and impulse readings at 500 frames per second.
-The static and dynamic pressure mapping in conjunction with your detailed visual gait assessment will allow our clinician to give you accurate orthotic and footwear advice as well as self-management and stretching tips to help minimise injury occurrence.
+The static and dynamic pressure mapping, in conjunction with your detailed visual gait assessment, will allow our clinician to give you accurate orthotic and footwear advice as well as self-management and stretching tips to help minimise injury occurrence.
 A detailed visual and numerical biomechanical report printed for your own records is available on request at no extra cost.

 The aim of a biomechanical assessment is to identify any abnormal movements which can lead to stress in the joints and muscles.
 Poor movement patterns can often lead to injuries or conditions such as plantar fasciitis and lower back pain.

-For further information see our blog post 'What happens during a Biomechanical Assessment'
+For further information, see our blog post 'What happens during a Biomechanical Assessment'

 What is the difference between a Biomechanical Assessment and an Orthotic Assessment?